-The annual pumping graph shows the total volume of water pumped from the Town's six groundwater supply wells for each year from 1995 through 2021.
+The annual pumping graph shows the total volume of water pumped from the Town's six groundwater supply wells for each year from 1995 through 2022.
 The six wells are used to supply drinking water to meet the demands of the Town's water customers.
 The Town is permitted by the State to pump no more than 650 million gallons of water each year.
-During the 27-year period, the annual average volume of water pumped was 504 million gallons, 146 million gallons Efficient water use helps to conserve our water supplies.
-Find out about your own water usage.
-Divide the number of gallons you consumed on your water bill by the number of days since your prior bill.
-Then divide by the number of people living in your home.
-Your gallons per capita daily (gpcd) water use should not exceed 65 gpcd.
-Lower use means lower water bills.
+During the 28-year period, the annual average volume of water pumped was 502 million gallons,

-below the permitted volume.
-From 1995 through 2007, the pumped volume was above the 27-year average.
-However, since 2008, due in part to incrementally more restrictive outdoor water use regulations and diligent efforts by the Water Department to prevent or locate and repair leaks, the pumped volume has been below the 27year average.
-In 2021, our volume of water pumped was 418 million gallons.
+148 million gallons below the permitted volume.
+From 1995 through 2007, the pumped volume was above the 28-year average.
+However, since 2008, due in part to incrementally more restrictive outdoor water use regulations and diligent efforts by the Water Department to prevent or locate and repair leaks, the pumped volume has been below the 28-year average with one exception.
+In 2022, our volume of water pumped was 442 million gallons.